dnkent/academic-kickstart/content/authors/admin/_index.md

 Thank you for visiting my website!

-I am a recent Ph.D. graduate from The Ohio State University, where I specialized in computational social science and quantitative approaches to political science.
-I am currently on the data science job market in the San Francisco Bay Area.
+I am a recent Ph.D. graduate and quantitative social scientist with over five years of experience in experimental and survey design, A/B testing, machine learning, and network science.
+I completed my Ph.D. in Political Science at The Ohio State University, where I specialized in quantitative approaches to social and political processes.

-In my research I apply techniques from machine learning and network science to social and political data.
-For my dissertation I develop a quantitative measure of every country’s sentiment toward its international standing from 1816-2012, which I then use as the core feature in a machine learning ensemble that forecasts the onset of military conflicts.

-Other projects include: detecting changepoints in varying-coefficient models, forecasting the onset of civil wars, a survey experiment about public opinion toward the threat posed by international terrorism, and a quantitative study of the politics of contributions to multilateral alliances.
+In my research I have worked on a variety of methodological and social topics, spanning from a nationwide survey experiment on U.S. public opinion to a dissertation about forecasting international conflict and detecting spillover effects in social networks.
+My research has been financially supported by the National Science Foundation, Mershon Center for International Security, and the Ohio State Decision Sciences Collaborative.

-I have also taught a graduate-level course twice which prepares incoming Ph.D. students for their quantitative methods courses by teaching some foundations of calculus, linear algebra, and R programming.
+I have also taught a graduate-level course twice which prepares incoming Ph.D. students for their quantitative methods courses by teaching calculus, linear algebra, probability, and R programming.
 More course information is available [here](https://dnkent.github.io/talk/math-workshop/).

-You can find my resume [here](/files/kent_resume.pdf).
+You can find my data science resume [here](/files/kent_resume.pdf) and my academic CV [here](/files/kent_cv.pdf).

 ![](/img/MartinBehaim1492.png)